 Canon DSLR camera

-The “D” in DSLR
+What does the “D” in DSLR mean?

 When light photons bounce into the photo sensor it creates an electrical current.
 Depending on the brightness of the light the current will be lower or higher.
 This current is then essentially turned to pixels and the pixels are put together to create a color image.

 The sensor is the shiny square in the middle of this picture.

 There is no mirror in a mirrorless camera, thus giving it the ingenious name.
-Light travels strait to the sensor and can be viewed on an LCD screen on the back of the camera.
+In a mirrorless camera, light travels strait to the sensor and can be viewed on an LCD screen on the back of the camera.

 People usually move to mirrorless cameras because they are smaller and cheaper than DSLR’s.
-The argument can be made that mirrorless cameras have smaller sensors and poorer depth of field.
+You can argue that mirrorless cameras have smaller sensors and poorer depth of field.
 This is thought to result in a lower image quality.

 As you can see, mirrorless are much more compact than DSLR cameras.

 SLR’s were invented as a more compact and efficient way to take photos.
-In 1975 Kodak piggy backed off of the original design and integrated digital sensors into those same SLR cameras.
-Digital sensors used light sensitive technology to turn electronic current into digital images.
+In 1975 Kodak piggy backed off of the original design and integrated digital sensor into those same SLR cameras.
+Digital sensor used light sensitive technology to turn electronic current into digital images.

 I hope the next time you go out and use your DSLR you stop to think about all the crazy stuff that is going on inside that little black box.
 And then think about how light photons are being converted into a picture that can be hung up on your wall.
-Its no wonder when photography was first invented people thought that it was magic.
+It’s no wonder when photography was first invented people thought that it was magic.